 STATUTORY FUNDING REQUIREMENT

 Gaming operators are required to transfer $100,000 to the Gambling Addiction and Prevention and Treatment Fund.
-Casinos are also required to distribute 3% net slot machine income to fund gambling addiction counseling services.
+Casinos are also required to distribute 3% net slot machine income and 9% net table game income for gambling addiction services.

 The period of self-exclusion shall be either 1 year, 3 years, 5 years, or a lifetime.